 Not everyone in the economy is in the same position.
 Attempts to manage DEMAND in one sector does NOT justify raising interest rate for the entire nation.
 If you want to stop lending into the stock market, you need to be able to isolate that impact.
-Call money rates for stock speculation can be raised to double for the rest of the economy without bankrupting people in other sectors of the economy.
+Call Money rates for stock speculation can be raise to double that for the rest of the economy without bankrupting people in other sectors of the economy.